 How the debate will work – Gavin Clarke – Emmanuel College

-The motion – Businesses have an ethical responsibility to be secure online – Four speakers for and for against
+The motion – Businesses have an ethical responsibility to be secure online – Four competing schools, each school has two speakers for the motion and two against

 Response – All speakers